JvanKatwijk/qt-dab/README.md

 Storing gain settings
 ----------------------------------------------------------------------

-It is often the case that, for a particular device the optimal gain setting for channel X is not the same as for channel Y (assuming X != Y).
-This is especially annoying during scanning.
-Therefore, for each device, the gain settings for each channel are recorded and used whenever that channel is selected.
+In each configuration, Each channel for each device has its optimal gain setting.
+That is why the ".ini" file stores the gain settings per device per channel and - obviously - restores it when selecting a channel.

 ----------------------------------------------------------------------
 Colors for Qt-DAB